DLR-RM/BPNN/README.md

 ### Learning Expressive Priors for Generalization and Uncertainty Estimation in Neural Networks

-Bayesian Progressive Neural Networks (BPNN) are a probabilistic architecture that combines Laplace approximation[^2] with Progressive Neural Networks (PNN)[^3].
+We learn prior distributions for Bayesian neural networks using Laplace approximation[^2].
+Furthermore, we use a novel approximation of PAC-Bayes bounds for Laplace approximation to optimize the hyperparameters of the posterior.
+Finally, we extend this idea to continual learning with Bayesian Progressive Neural Networks (BPNN).
+This is a probabilistic architecture that combines Laplace approximation[^2] with Progressive Neural Networks (PNN)[^3].
 In a first step, a prior distribution is learned from a different dataset and is used as a prior for the main columns.
 The lateral connections each use the posterior of the outgoing layer as a prior.
 This architecture leads to a model that can use previously learned features and priors to improve the performance on the later tasks.

 Altogether, this implementation also includes a general version of PNN that can use arbitrary network architectures and an implementation of PNN that includes MC Dropout[^4].